raspberrypilearning/blender-tiled-floor/en/step_2.md

 ![A screen capture of the Blender editor.
 The Object properties icon is highlighted, it is an orange square with corners highlighted.
 In the Object properties window,  the Scale Z property is highlighted showing the number is '0.3'.](images/object-properties.png)

 **Tip:** In the coordinates system used by Blender the **Z axis** points up.
-You might have used another coordinates system at school or another software such as Unity that uses the Y axis to point up.
+You might have used another coordinates system, some software such as Unity uses the Y axis to point up.

 --- /task ---

+### Use a Bevel modifier to add sloped edges

 --- task ---